Ralph Wilson: Career

-Wilson grew up in Detroit, Michigan, the son of salesman Ralph Wilson Sr. and his wife Edith Cole.
+Born in Columbus, Ohio, Wilson grew up in Detroit, the son of salesman Ralph Wilson Sr. and his wife Edith Cole.

 Choosing to go out of state to attend the University of Virginia (where he joined the Phi Delta Theta fraternity), Wilson returned to Michigan for graduate school at the University of Michigan Law School.
 He was a 1936 graduate of Detroit University School, now University Liggett School.
 Before Pearl Harbor, he enlisted in the U.S. Navy and served in the Atlantic and Pacific Theaters.
 After the war ended, he took over his father's insurance business and invested in Michigan area mines and factories.
 He eventually purchased several manufacturing outlets, construction firms, television and radio stations, and founded Ralph Wilson Industries.

 Wilson got wind of Lamar Hunt's plans for a new league, the American Football League, to challenge the NFL.
 He tried to put together a team in Miami, but was turned down.
 His next choice was Buffalo, where the AFL's first choice of owner, Pat McGroder, had declined to start a team.
 In September 1959, Wilson sent Hunt a telegram with the words, "Count me in with Buffalo.”
 He named his new team the Bills, after a previous team that had played in the All-America Football Conference from 1946 to 1949.
 On October 28, 1959, the Buffalo Bills officially became the seventh AFL team.
 Wilson made professional football a resounding success in a "small market", signing such stars as Cookie Gilchrist, Jack Kemp, and Tom Sestak and Hall of Famers Billy Shaw and O. J. Simpson.

 He was a guiding force in AFL policies that ensured success, such as gate and television revenue sharing.
-As one of only three AFL owners to be on relatively solid financial ground (along with Hunt and Bud Adams), Wilson lent the financially troubled Oakland Raiders $400,000 and was also willing to lend money to Billy Sullivan of the New England Patriots.
+As one of only three AFL owners to be on relatively solid financial ground (along with Hunt and Houston Oilers owner Bud Adams), Wilson lent the financially troubled Oakland Raiders $400,000 and was also willing to lend money to Billy Sullivan of the New England Patriots.
 Wilson helped keep those franchises afloat, likely saving the entire league from folding (the AFL was unique among professional football leagues in that not a single AFL franchise folded in its history).
 In November 1963, Wilson along with then Raiders general manager Al Davis lobbied successfully to have AFL games postponed the Sunday after President John F. Kennedy's assassination; NFL games were played as scheduled.